sam-pf/mcbkt-client/README.md

 are required.
 If these are not installed in your system, one way could be that you would want/need to look inside of `GNUmakefile`, extract desired commands, and run them by hand.

+# Simple nature of this module

+By design, the functions contained in, and exported by, this module are very
+simple: they are completely content-agnostic  and all they do is just making simple ajax calls to send UKDE requests and receive results.
+So, this module may be thought of as a simple broker, which has no knowledge about how UKDE connections actually work.
+The actual work is to be carried out in the
+backend: this is the job left for the users of this module to carry out in a secure manner.